ErlingSigurdson/SegMap595/README.md

 ## Concept

-Usually, outputting characters to a 7-segment display involves forming all corresponding bytes (sometimes called "bit masks") in advance and hard-coding them.
-This library automates the task and lets your microcontroller do the whole job in one go based on a single parameter: the map string.
+Usually, outputting characters (glyphs) to a 7-segment display involves forming all corresponding bytes (sometimes called "bit masks") in advance and hard-coding them.
+This library automates the task and lets your microcontroller do the whole job in one go based on just two parameters: a map string and a display type (either common cathode or common anode).

 ## Map string